robertkovacs/Literate/Literate.md

 # Weaver

 Here is an overview of the weave functionality.
-This file turns a literate source file into one or more Markdown files.
+Here we turn a literate source file into one or more Markdown files.
 The Markdown files created contain proper cross references, references to code blocks and can be converted into HTML, PDF or any other output formats by e.g. `pandoc`.

 ```d --- src/weaver.d ---
 @{Weaver imports}